 - Explain how this activity and accomplishment promotes the achievement of excellence and innovation in teaching and learning for College of Engineering students.

 Reminder: The nomination letter must be two pages or less, and be on college or department letterhead.
 Include a proposed citation (25 words or less) at the bottom of the nomination letter.
 The committee may disqualify nominations that do not meet this requirement.

-The College of Engineering Honors and Awards Committee will evaluate nominations and make a recommendation to the Dean of the College of Engineering, who selects the award recipient.
+The College of Engineering Faculty Awards Committee will evaluate nominations and make a recommendation to the Dean of the College of Engineering, who selects the award recipient.

 Tarunjit Butalia, civil, environmental and geodetic engineering